Nymphing For Steelhead: The 3 Most Effective Methods

 Best Steelhead Nymphing Fly Lines

-I recommend these nymphing lines for anglers fishing for steelhead and salmon around the great lakes and on the west coast.
+I recommend these nymphing lines for anglers fishing for steelhead around the Great Lakes and on the West Coast.

-Indicator fishing for steelhead means that you are presenting your fly either by dragging it along the bottom below an indicator or you are suspending your fly below an indicator.
-One of these versions is proven to be much more effective.
+Indicator fishing for steelhead means that you are presenting your fly either by dragging it along the bottom below an indicator or by suspending your fly below an indicator.

-I prefer to use a method known as suspension nymphing which is when you suspend your fly up and off the bottom with the use of a floatation device known as an indicator and some weights known as split shots.
+I prefer to use a method known as suspension nymphing, which is when you suspend your fly up and off the bottom with the use of a floating indicator and just enough weights or a weighted fly to get your fly down into the strike zone.

-Using the suspension nymphing method for steelhead allows anglers to control their speed, and their angles which allows them to get a better presentation and more bites.
+Using the suspension nymphing method for steelhead allows anglers to control their baits spee and their leader angle, which allows for a better presentation, equaling more bites.
 Suspension nymphing also allows you to detect all those extra bites much better.

-There are two ways to hold your float back and manage your indicator angles when suspension nymphing.
+There are two ways to hold your indicator back to control your bait speed, and to manage your indicator angles when suspension nymphing.
+I discuss this in my extended version of this nymphing article.

 Old School Indicator Method

-You may have heard people, and even guides tell you that you want to set your indicator at one and a half times the depth of the water that you are fishing.
-I’ve even heard people say 2 times the depth of the water that you are fishing.
+You may have heard people and even guides tell you that you want to set your indicator at one and a half times the depth of the water that you are fishing.
+I’ve even heard people say two times the depth of the water that you are fishing.

-This long leader sometimes works but it’s an old method that needs to be revised.
+This long leader sometimes works, but it’s an old method that needs to be revised.
+I rarely use it because it causes more snags and limits strike detections due to the increased occurrence of slack in the leader.

-If there is slack in the line anywhere between your fly and your indicator the indicator will not go under until that slack is removed and often by that time the steelhead has already spit the fly out.
+If there is slack in the line anywhere between your fly and your indicator, the indicator will not go under until that slack is removed, and often, by that time, the steelhead will have already spit the fly out.

 There is a better way to use an indicator.

-With suspension nymphing, you set your indicator at the depth of the water that you are fishing, or maybe even at add 6 to 12 inches more than the water you are fishing as long as your fly is not dragging the bottom.
+With suspension nymphing, you set your indicator at the depth of the water that you are fishing.
+Your fly and weights should not be dragging the bottom.
 Ideally, you want your fly 6 to 12 inches off the bottom at all times.

 Doing so keeps everything up and off the bottom and in the strike zone where the fish are feeding.
-You are basically suspending everything from the indicator and you stop dragging the bottom with your weights or your fly.
+You are basically suspending everything from the floating indicator.

 There is no weight being dragged across the bottom and there is no slack in the setup to prevent you from missing bites so now you can focus on mending your line to slow your indicator and your fly down.